scheb/sound-to-light-osc/README.md

-# python-beat-detector
+# sound-to-light-osc

-Real-time detection of beats for audio from an input device (typically "Stereo Mix").
-Outputs OSC signals, which can be used for sound-to-light control.
+Real-time detection of beats with Python from an audio input device (typically "Stereo Mix").
+Outputs OSC signals, to be used for sound-to-light control.

 It keeps track of the music "intensity" (calm, normal, intense) to switch lighting programs.